 Crocodile skin is divided into two areas – big particles and small particles.
 In this step, we will set where each area will take place.

 Use parallel lines that are not perfectly straight nor perfectly parallel to each other to cover the side.
 Make sure you leave areas where there are no lines.

 Draw rectangles with curved edges in-between the “parallel” lines.
 Notice that the rows vary in height.

 Try to place the round corner rectangles aligned

 Now it’s time to fill the blank areas with the small particles.
 They start bigger at the edges and get smaller in the middle.
 Use ellipses and circles.

 Follow the same steps and do the front of the bag.
 This time change the orientation of the crocodile skin and draw the guidelines vertical instead of horizontal.
 Remember that you don’t have perfectly straight lines!

 To speed up your process after drawing the vertical guidelines just cross them with horizontal ones.
 Then soften the edges od some of the rectangles that you just made.
 Done!

 Add the small particles to the blank areas.
 Allow the shapes to vary in size and roundness.

 Fashion illustrations don’t need to be perfectly realistic but you should make sure that the viewer is seeing your design the way you have imagined it.
-Hopefully this step-by-step tutorial have helped you express your creative ideas better!
+Hopefully, this step-by-step tutorial has helped you express your creative ideas better!